pythonindia/navigator/source/wg/finance/index.rst

 Refund Policy
 ^^^^^^^^^^^^^
 In case you already know someone whom you want to Transfer your ticket you can put a Transfer request by sending an email to tickets@in.pycon.org.
+Please not that you need to take care of collecting the ticket price from the person whom you are transferring the ticket.
+PyCon India team is not responsible for managing the transfer of the ticket price.
+We only facilitate the ticket transfer.
 Keep the person in CC whom you want to transfer your ticket and mention the following details of the person to whom ticket is to be transferred

 Name